-KPI Tracking refers to all the tools and methods companies use to monitor their performance metrics.
-Measuring key performance indicators (KPIs) involves capturing the specific data produced by processes and converting them into useful metrics that can be measured and reported in easily digestible charts and dashboards.
+Measuring key performance indicators (KPIs) involves capturing specific data and converting it into useful metrics that can be measured and reported in easily digestible charts and dashboards.

-Every organization’s daily operations produce data that can be monitored and analyzed to measure effectiveness, and these metrics can be utilized to implement operational improvements.
+Every organization’s daily operations generate data that can be monitored and analyzed to measure effectiveness.
+These metrics can in turn be utilized to implement operational improvements.

 One of the main goals of tracking KPIs is measuring progress toward specific goals and long-term objectives that have quantifiable milestones.
 In this sense, KPI tracking serves as a benchmark of advancement and improvement.

-By monitoring these KPI goals, companies can understand how their sales funnels are working from lead to conversion and where they can be improved.
+Using KPI monitoring, companies can understand how their sales funnels are working from lead to conversion and get insights as to where they can be improved.

-Marketing can also benefit from the use of KPIs, as they offer a clearer view of how specific campaigns and strategies are performing.
-Some of the more common marketing KPIs include lead conversions, returning visitors, brand awareness, and purchase funnels.
+Marketing departments can also benefit from the use of KPIs, as they offer a clearer view of how specific campaigns and strategies are performing.
+Some of the more common KPIs in this vertical include lead conversions, returning visitors, brand awareness, and purchase funnels.